 Sadly, Peter Jackson, who directed the film trilogy, has confirmed he is not involved with Amazon's TV adaptation.
 He said at a New York Comic Con panel last year that he's "kind of looking forward to it" as a viewer instead.
 "I was a guy who didn't get to see the Lord of the Rings like everybody else because I had to make it", Jackson explained, "so I'm looking forward to seeing somebody else's take on the Tolkien world."

-Check out which series you should be watching this year with the best new TV shows coming in 2019.
+Check out which series you should be watching this year with the best new TV shows coming in 2020 and beyond.